 Even if we are all aware that these Search and Rescue operations are taking place, it is something different to speak to the individuals who are actually leading them and who are sometimes risking their own lives to save those of hundreds of migrants on a daily basis."

 Q3.
 Can you think of three words to summarise this study visit?

 The first one would be "exchange" because this mission represented knowledge transfer at its best!
-Interchanging skills and technical know-how between peers proves to be extremely effective when dealing with everyday challenges.
+Interchanging skills and technical know-how between peers prove to be extremely effective when dealing with everyday challenges.

-The second one I can think of is "learning" because I, along with the entire delegation, learnt a great deal from the experiences, capabilities, and skills of the Maltese.
+The second one I can think of is "learning" because I, along with the entire delegation, learned a great deal from the experiences, capabilities, and skills of the Maltese.

 The third one would be "improvement", because I increased my knowledge of the overall subject, helping me to gather crucial insights that will I revert to future Actions for MIEUX.

 MIEUX Reflections is an ongoing series that provides a space where our Project Staff can share their insights on their recent missions.
 On any given week, a member of the MIEUX team, together with a group of experts, can be deployed around the world to support EU partner countries in reviewing, transforming, and reinforcing their migration policies.
 These missions provide opportunities to interact with the full range of local, regional and/or national actors that are involved in MIEUX’s activities.